BIG BOOK TRUDGE BBSS MEETING

 “Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics...”

-Chapter 7: Working with Others pp. 89-100 "...amount of criticism."
+Chapter 7: Working with Others pp. 89-96 "...of their chance."

 Week 15 - Step Twelve